D3LAB-DAO/Governor-C/README.md

 ## Governor Charlie

-> Programing language: Solidity v0.8\
+* Programing language: Solidity v0.8
-> Openzeppelin and Chainlink packages are used
+* Openzeppelin and Chainlink packages are used

 To implement the probability factor of PQV without compromising decentralized manner, we use Chainlink-VRF.
 The contract receives random number everytime user cast a vote and this will make contract more decentralized and cost-efficient.

-Follows Compound governance module standard: current DAOs using compound module based on Governor B(bravo) can easily apply our new solution governor C which is developed under the same standard.
+It follows Compound governance module standard.
+Therefore current DAOs using compound module based on Governor Bravo can easily apply our new solution which is developed under the same standard.

 The more details are in the [`GovernorCharlie.md`](./docs/GovernorCharlie.md).